Parents or carers of missing children

 With a relative’s permission, they may also ask to search the person’s home.
 The person will be recorded as missing and their details made available to other UK police forces within 48 hours.

-When a looked after child goes missing
+When a child in care goes missing

 Children who go missing from care are often vulnerable when they go missing.
 Residential care staff and foster carers are caring for the most vulnerable young people who may run away and place themselves at risk.